AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/authoring/product-cockpit.md

 ![Category children](../assets/catalog-category-children.png)

-Clicking on a product will load product varations if available.
+Clicking on a product will load product variations if available.

 ![Product variations](../assets/catalog-product-variation.png)

 >[!NOTE]
 >
->Product catalog data in AEM is data that is retrieved in real-time via the configured commerce endpoint.
+>Product catalog data in AEM is data that is retrieved in real time via the configured commerce endpoint.
 No product catalog data is store in AEM.

 ## Searching product catalogs {#searching-product-catalog}